6th Port Headquarters: Marseille

 In August 1944, the 6th Port embarked for the Allied invasion of Southern France.
 Following a visit to Port de Bouc, already liberated, Col. R Hunter Clarkson and a Sixth Port advance party arrived in Marseille.
 The port had not yet been demined, as recalled by Clarkson's driver, who was quoted as saying "I just followed the road and prayed".

 September 8, Marseille and Toulon were captured.
 The 6th Port arrived to operate the port, along with equipment and personnel on three Liberty ships.
 6th Port brought in cranes from Naples and started operating the port at Marseille on September 9 handling 1,219 long tons the first day, which increased in 37 days to 19,000 tons a day.
 They operated the Port of Marseille until surrender was signed in May 1945.

 Clarkson appointed Cpl.
 Howard D. Becker as documentary artist, to paint and sketch the history of the occupation and reconstruction of the Port of Marseille.

 December 1945, Col. Howard Parrish was named commander of the 6th Port.

 6th Port Activities

 Upon landing at Marseilles August 25, 1944, the Special Service Section of Sixth Port requisitioned the Cinema Alcazar theater, renovated and opened it for the troops 24 days later.
-The Sixth Port Revue in Marseilles featured the Jolly Rogers band from the 394th Port Battallion, Lenny Malocco who had appeared at Radio City Music Hall, the Port Swingsters, and soon after, a Franco-American revue starring French Maurice Chevalier and Django Reinhardt and his band.
+The Sixth Port Revue in Marseilles featured the Jolly Rogers band from the 394th Port Battalion, Lenny Malocco who had appeared at Radio City Music Hall, the Port Swingsters, and soon after, a Franco-American revue starring French Maurice Chevalier and Django Reinhardt and his band.
 The Soviet-Yank Revue followed, featuring the Red Army band and the Sixth Port Swingsters.

 The 6th Port put on the first All-Star Jam recording session in southern France.
 In collaboration with French record producer and impresario Hugues Panassié, the shows were recorded and broadcast.

 The 42-piece military band of the 6th Port played at the Port Track Finals.